samuelmtimbo/unit/src/docs/start/README.md

 ## Drawing

-To start Drawing do a Click + Long Press (also known as Click and Hold).
+To start Drawing do a Click + Long Press (also known as Click and Hold) or press Alt.

 Draw a line from center to the outside to create an output plug.
 Inversely, draw a line from the outside to the center to create an input plug.